cunningt/springbootnativeapp/README.md

 **Configuration Options:**

 You can customize the build with various options for memory allocation, JVM version, and JMX settings.
 See the [Paketo Bellsoft Liberica Buildpack documentation](https://github.com/paketo-buildpacks/bellsoft-liberica) for more details.

+If using Podman, you may hit build errors around permissions which can be solved by setting the docker host in the spring-boot-maven-plugin configuration or recreating your podman machine.
+See [#24405](https://github.com/containers/podman/issues/24405)) for details.

 **Important:** Building native images is memory-intensive.
 Ensure your Docker or Podman engine has sufficient memory allocated (recommended: 8GB or more).